jkim210/Recursive-RePair/README.md

 ```
 This should produce the following file in the `data` directory: `yeast.fasta.parse.dict`, `yeast.fasta.parse.dicz`, `yeast.fasta.parse.dicz.len`, `yeast.fasta.parse.parse`

-> [!NOTE]
->  This version of PFP also supports VCF files.
-To use VCF files, modify the first PFP command with the appropriate VCF settings.

 ## Usage

 Assuming that recursive PFP was applied correctly earlier, to build the grammar for the `yeast.fasta` file just type on the command line: